 The number of Filipino nurses outside the country seems to be unbeatable.
-We have sprouted like mushrooms that sometimes feel like not a single hospital existing on this earth do not have Filipino nurses.
-The increasing demand of nurses in other countries such as the United States, Canada, New Zealand, Japan, and Dubai, to name a few, may have been one of the reasons why Filipino nurses are allured to work in this country.
-Also, they offer profound compensation packages, which is several times much bigger than what an expert nurse gets in the Philippines.
+We have sprouted like mushrooms that sometimes feel like no single hospital exists on this earth without Filipino nurses.
+The increasing demand for nurses in other countries such as the United States, Canada, New Zealand, Japan, and Dubai, to name a few, may have been one of the reasons why Filipino nurses are allured to work in this country.
+Also, they offer profound compensation packages, which are several times much bigger than what an expert nurse gets in the Philippines.
 However, aside from the fact that other countries compensate nurses very well, other countries have also expressed admiration for Filipino nurses, which could also be a factor why there are several Filipino nurses around the globe.
 Here are some of the reasons why foreign countries admire Filipino nurses.

 1. Filipino nurses are hardworking

-It is no doubt that Filipinos are hardworking, especially in other countries because the fundamental reason why they opted to work abroad is to help their family and provide a better future.
+It is no doubt that Filipinos are hardworking, especially in other countries, because the fundamental reason why they opted to work abroad is to help their family and provide a better future.
 Filipino nurses are the employee who would often volunteer when overtime work is being offered.
-For them, they would grab every opportunity that would help them earn an extra income.
-Overtime, on-call, and working on weekends are a few of the additional income that Filipino nurses look forward to.
+They would grab every opportunity that would help them earn an extra income.
+Overtime, Being on-call and working on weekends are a few of the additional income that Filipino nurses look forward to.

 2. Filipino nurses have a neutral accent

 Have you wondered why there are several BPO companies in almost every corner of the metropolis in the Philippines, this is because clients preferred the neutrality of the Filipino accent.
 Furthermore, it is very noticeable that we can quickly adapt to the dialect of the country or area they are integrated into.
 As compared to Chinese and Indians, Filipinos accent is more easily understood.